National Register of Historic Places listings in Hardeman County, Texas

-This is a list of the National Register of Historic Places listings in Hardeman County, Texas.

-This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Hardeman County, Texas.
-There are one district and one individual property listed on the National Register in the county.
-The district contains several Recorded Texas Historic Landmarks one of which is also a State Antiquities Landmark.
+Hardeman County, Texas, has one district and one individual property listed on the National Register of Historic Places.
+The district contains several Recorded Texas Historic Landmarks, one of which is also a State Antiquities Landmark.
 The individual property is a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.